Yi-LingT/Supply-Chain-Data-Analytics-Portfolio/README.md

 # Yi-Ling Tsai - Supply Chain Data Analytics

 ## About
 Hi, I'm Yi-Ling!
-I hold a Master’s in Supply Chain Management (STEM) from The University of Texas at Dallas.
-My academic background and hands-on experience as a Data Analyst at HP Inc. have equipped me with strong data analytical skills.
+I hold a MITx MicroMasters in Supply Chain Analytics and a Master’s in Supply Chain Management (STEM) from The University of Texas at Dallas.
+My academic background, combined with hands-on experience as a Data Analyst at HP Inc., has equipped me with strong data analytical skills.

-At HP, I’ve leveraged SQL, Python, and Power BI to analyze complex datasets, identify bottlenecks, and implement data-driven solutions in reporting dashboards.
-I’m passionate about using data analytics to solve real-world challenges, and this repository highlights my programming skills, key projects, and relevant certifications.
+At HP, I’ve leveraged SQL, Python, and Power BI to analyze complex datasets, identify bottlenecks, and implement data-driven solutions through reporting dashboards.
+I’m passionate about using data analytics to solve real-world challenges, and this repository showcases my programming skills, key projects, and certifications from various data analytics courses.

 ## Career Projects